We’ve all been in situations where our dogs ate something that they weren’t supposed to.

 What Should I Do If My Dog Ate Aluminum Foil?

-Witnessing your dog eat aluminum foil or other non-food items can be extremely alarming for owners.
+Witnessing your dog eat aluminum foil or other non-food items can be extremely alarming.

-If you just saw your dog eat a piece of foil too, firstly know that aluminum foil directly isn’t toxic or poisonous to dogs.
+If you just saw your dog eat a piece of foil, remember that aluminum foil isn’t toxic or poisonous to dogs.
 So remain calm and keep a constant eye on your dog.

 See if your dog is coughing or panicking because they could be choking on the piece of foil.
-If so, try to dislodge the piece of aluminum by performing the Heimlich maneuver, calling an animal emergency hotline, or taking them to their vet immediately.
+If so, try to dislodge the aluminum foil by performing the Heimlich maneuver, calling an animal emergency hotline, or immediately taking them to the vet.

 But if your dog seems to be stable and breathing, continue reading the article to learn what to do next.